particle-iot/docs/src/content/tutorials/device-cloud/cloud-api.md

 ### Call a function

-Another common thing is to do is [call a function](/reference/device-cloud/api/#call-a-function).
+Another common thing is to do is [call a function](/reference/device-cloud/api/#call-a-function) that has been registered on a device using [Particle.function](/cards/firmware/cloud-functions/particle-function/).

 To fully take advantage of this tutorial, you should flash the code from the get a variable example, above to a test device.
 It supports testing function calls, too.